WDI-SEA/react-development-course-materials/02-React State/11-react-state-quiz.md

 1. True
 2. False *

-_Explanation_: State just represents the state of data on our page.
-Something that's saved to state in React is not automatically saved to a database or to local storage.
-If you refresh a page, all state information is lost.
+_Explanation_: `state` just represents the state of data on our page.
+Something that's saved to `state` in React is not automatically saved to a database or to local storage.
+If you refresh a page, all `state` information is lost.

 ----------------------------------